ECB

 Trump's uncertainty

 The president of the European Central Bank has emphasized that several factors are influencing the forecasts for higher-than-expected economic growth.
 Lagarde highlighted the "low unemployment rate" in the eurozone countries, which is at a record low of 6.2%, and the "strength" of the private sector.
 The French leader also pointed out that "previous interest rate cuts" are boosting economic activity.
 However, Lagarde lamented that the "outlook is uncertain" due to "global trade policies and geopolitical tensions," a veiled criticism of US President Donald Trump and the trade war he has unleashed, although she did not mention him directly.
 However, the ECB president pointed out that the military rearmament of European Union member states, as well as large investments in infrastructure, especially in Germany, have positive effects on the increase in GDP (an indicator of the size of an economy) in the eurozone countries.
-Despite this, the French leader avoided entering into controversies with Trump and his attacks against the current Fed chairman, Jerome Powell.
+Despite this, the French leader avoided entering into controversies regarding Trump and his attacks on the current Fed chairman, Jerome Powell.
 In fact, the ECB president had kind words for Kevin Warsh, the candidate backed by the US president to head the central bank of the American superpower.
 "I have known him for a long time, since the financial crisis when he was a civil servant and I was finance minister.
 I very much welcome the announcement of his nomination," added the head of the eurozone's central bank.